rpeloff/research_images/README.md

     <img src="https://img.shields.io/badge/Docker Hub-reloff/tensorflow--base-ff69b4.svg?longCache=true&style=for-the-badge"
     alt="Image on Docker Hub"></a>

-Provides a minimal installation of TensorFlow (https://www.tensorflow.org/), intended to be used as a base image for TensorFlow research environments.
+Provides a minimal installation of TensorFlow (https://www.tensorflow.org/) with GPU support on Ubuntu, intended to be used as a base image for TensorFlow research environments.

 Currently provides only Ubuntu 16.04 (with CUDA+cuDNN) and Python 3.6 Docker images.
 Requires `nvidia-docker` (https://github.com/NVIDIA/nvidia-docker) to run containers with GPU support.